Fair Market Value (FMV): What Is It and How Do You Calculate It?

 How the appraisal process works

 - Clean and declutter the house: An appraiser shouldn’t have to climb over boxes in order to see areas of your house and assess them properly.
+So, before the appraisal, take time to declutter spaces in your home.
 Also, cleaning in general will help make the home show better to buyers.

-- Keep a tidy yard: If your grass is so tall the appraiser would disappear while looking at your property, it’s probably a good time to mow.
-You want them to be able to see your entire yard and not, literally, get stuck in the weeds.
+- Keep a tidy yard: If your grass is so tall that the appraiser would disappear while looking at your property, it’s probably a good time to mow.
+You want them to be able to see your entire yard and evaluate its curb appeal, and not, literally, get stuck in the weeds.

 - Don’t be a helicopter owner: Appraisers don’t usually appreciate when you try to “help” them do their assessment by following them around and telling them all the valuable things about your home (though you and your agent can submit a list of renovations and upgrades with any accompanying receipts to help them make their report as accurate as possible).
 They’re also not interested in your collections inside the house that would be moved.